LTarrade/network_variables/README.md

 	- **Input** :

-		-*--path_tokenizedTweets* : Path to the directory of tokenized tweets -*--path_out* : Path to the directory containing the output -*--path_users* : path to the dataframe containing the values of the network variables for each user -*--path_df* : path to the dataframe containing informations about the buzzes and changes -*--path_idByForm* : path to the json file containing the identifiers of words -*--path_idByUser* : path to the json file containing the identifiers of users -*--path_usersByMonth* : path to the json file containing the number of total users by month -*--path_occForms* : path to the json file containing the total number of occurrences of all forms by month
+		- *--path_tokenizedTweets* : Path to the directory of tokenized tweets
+		- *--path_out* : Path to the directory containing the output
+		- *--path_users* : path to the dataframe containing the values of the network variables for each user
+		- *--path_df* : path to the dataframe containing informations about the buzzes and changes
+		- *--path_idByForm* : path to the json file containing the identifiers of words
+		- *--path_idByUser* : path to the json file containing the identifiers of users
+		- *--path_usersByMonth* : path to the json file containing the number of total users by month
+		- *--path_occForms* : path to the json file containing the total number of occurrences of all forms by month

 	- **Output** :